Female sexual dysfunction (FSD) wears a lot of cloaks and costumes, and can appear for a variety of reasons.

 The physical genital response to sexual stimulus results in engorgement of the tissues with blood and lubrication from the Bartholin’s glands.
 This can happen quickly and is related to the brain’s assessment of whether something is biologically sexual, not that it is necessarily subjectively arousing, or even erotic.
 This is a triggered response.

-Funnily enough, a woman may not even be aware of this increase in blood supply to the vaginal area, and may not register as being turned on at all.
-In fact, a woman’s body can be showing biological signs of being sexually aroused while her mind is very much on other things, or even feels disgust, anger, or other negative feelings that are not often associated with sex (and in fact are not in these instances.
+Funnily enough, we may not even be aware of this increase in blood supply to the vaginal area, and may not register as being turned on at all.
+In fact, we can be showing biological signs of being sexually aroused while the mind is very much on other things, or even feels disgust, anger, or other negative feelings that are not often associated with sex (and in fact are not in these instances).

 The connection doesn’t appear to be there between the physical signs of arousal and a woman’s psychological state).